berrie-be/Serverless-Architecture-and-Cloud-Automation/README.md

 ## Assignment 1: Automated Instance Management Using AWS Lambda and Boto3
+### Objective: In this assignment, you will gain hands-on experience with AWS Lambda and Boto3, Amazon's SDK for Python.
+You will create a Lambda function that will automatically manage EC2 instances based on their tags.
 1. EC2 Setup:
   - Navigate to the EC2 dashboard and create two new t2.micro instances (or any other available free-tier type).
   - Tag the first instance with a key `Action` and value `Auto-Stop`.